The goals of the K Award Program are:

 - Awards include salary support for the Scholar plus additional funding for research training and research related expenses.

 - Scholars must be supervised by a primary mentor, who should be willing to devote significant effort to mentoring activities during the period of this award, and a designated co-mentor.
+Co-mentors should be from different disciplines, but at least one should have a patient-oriented focus.

 - Many Scholars will participate in Einstein’s Clinical Research Training Program (CRTP), a CTSA-funded curriculum in clinical research methods leading to the M.S. degree, or similar didactic training.